 L: Lunch, D: Dinner, N: No meals.

 A collection of expert accompanied tours focusing on creativity in its many forms.
-All RA tours are open to everyone and can be viewed here.
+All tours are open to everyone and can be viewed here.

 This tour is fully escorted

 throughout by the lecturer, as well as an

 This tour is based in 3- and 4-star accommodation.

 This tour involves some long drives and requires a good level of fitness as there is walking over rough terrain.

 Iran is an Islamic republic and visitors are required to conform to the Islamic dress code.
 For women, it is essential that all the body is covered, except the hands and face.
 Please contact Cox & Kings for more details.

 Please note that the exclusive and individual nature of private visits means that they are subject to confirmation nearer the time of departure.
 Mosques, private houses and other buildings often have fluid opening times.
 If any visits have to be re-arranged, please be assured that we will seek alternatives of equal interest.

 This itinerary can be taken privately on a date that suits you, for which guideline prices are shown.
 Alternatively, it can be tailored to your exact requirements.
 Please call to speak with a Cox & Kings consultant or enquire online.